What is the full form of TDS?

-a) To enable the salaried people to pay the tax every month instead of paying all at once.
+- To enable the salaried people to pay the tax every month instead of paying all at once

-b) TO collect the tax at the time of payment of income to contractor, professionals etc.
+- To collect the tax at the time of payment of income to contractors, professionals etc.

-c) Advance tax deduction help the government to get funds throughout the year as government requires funds throughout the year.
+- Advance tax deductions help the government to get funds throughout the year as the government requires funds throughout the year

 For detailed TDS rates - click here

-2) Physical mode by the challan 281 in the authorized bank.
+2 Physical mode by challan 281 in the authorized bank.
 You may download challan here.

-A deductor is required to issue a TDS certificate called Form 16 for salaried employees and Form 16A for non-salaried employees with in two months of the next financial year.
+The deductor is required to issue a TDS certificate called Form 16 for salaried employees and Form 16A for non-salaried employees within two months of the next financial year.

 How to avoid TDS?